ridhimrastogi/Alfred/DEPLOY.md

 * **Pre-requisites:**
    * User must be configured in the mattermost server.
-   * User must also give consent to alfred so that it can access the user's google drive.
+   * User must also give consent to alfred so that it can access the user's google drive when asked for by Alfred while running the tests.
-   * Supported file extensions for our usecases are .doc, .docx, .ppt, .pptx, .xls, .xlsx, .pdf, .jpeg, .jpg
+   * Supported file extensions for our usecases are .doc, .docx, .ppt, .pptx, .xls, .xlsx for all use cases.
+Apart from this for download files usecase, we support all file extensions.
-   * User can check the files present on their drive using `@alfred list` given that the user is authenticated.

 * **Create file:**
    * **As** a workspace user in mattermost</br>